interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

   a.
 Call :ref:`slashCollateral` in the :ref:`collateral-module` module, passing ``redeem.vault``, ``redeem.redeemer`` and value of the collateral punishment, calculated as ``redeem.amountPolkaBTC *`` :ref:`getExchangeRate` ``* (PunishmentFee / 100000)``

-5. Temporarily Ban the Vault from issue, redeem and replace processes by setting ``redeem.vault.bannedUntil = current parachain block height + PunishmentDelay``.
+5. Temporarily Ban the vault from issue, redeem and replace processes by setting ``redeem.vault.bannedUntil = current parachain block height + PunishmentDelay``.

 6. Remove ``redeem`` from ``RedeemRequests``.